 “If a person makes the only choice available to them, based on their developmental history, the prejudices of the country in which they were born, and their current environment, does that make them bad?”

 In a nutshell, everyone has a backstory that provides important context for their behaviors.
-What might be considered bad behavior for one person might seem more reasonable for someone who comes from a different background.
+What might be considered bad behavior for one person might seem more reasonable for someone from a different background.

 The dark factor of personality